Douglass Scott, 2024

 Scale Length: 650mm

-Condition: Visible signs of play including scratches and rasgueado marks on the top, with some finish wear on the back
+Condition: Visible signs of play including scratches, nail marks, and rasgueado wear on the top, with some finish wear on the back and sides

 Worldwide shipping is available.